tud-hri/joan/docs/setup-run-joan.md

     pip install -r requirements.txt

 The only dependency not in the requirements.txt is the CARLA PythonAPI which we build earlier.
-To use this dependency simply copy the `*.egg` file to the empty map carla_pythonapi in the JOAN file structure.
+To use this dependency copy the `*.egg` file to the empty folder `carla_pythonapi` in your JOAN project folder.

 !!!
 Note
     Please note that the file name of the `*.egg` file might be slightly different in your case, it depends on the Python version.
-If you have not done this step you will get an error message whenever you start joan.
+Make sure that the filename in `carlainterfaceaction.py` matches the name of your own `*.egg` file.
+If you have not done this step you will get an error message whenever you start JOAN.

 ---
 ## Running JOAN